Diseases & Conditions

 - Your overall medical health

-Patients that require surgery may be in the hospital for several days before the surgery is performed.
+Patients who need surgery may be in the hospital for up to several days before the surgery is performed.
 This is often because patients with periprosthetic fractures need to be medically stabilized.
-This "clearing" by a team of doctors reduces the inherent risks of the surgery.
+This "clearance" by a team of doctors reduces the built-in risks of the surgery.

 The general approaches to treating periprosthetic hip fractures include: